Laser Safety Program

 Dalhousie Univeristy is committed to providing a safe and healthy environment in its research and teaching laboratories.
 Providing such an environment is a shared responsibility of all those involved, including the university, departmental chairs, laboratory supervisors, staff and students.

 The Laser Safety Program is intended to assist the Dalhousie University community in the effective control of laser hazards.
-The Laser Safety Officer is responsible for the program.
-Please see the Laser Safety Manual for further information.
+The Laser Safety Officer (LSO) is responsible for the program.
+Please see the Laser Safety Manual [PDF - 1 MB] for further information.

-All Class 3B and Class 4 lasers on a Dalhousie Univeristy campus must be registered with the Laser Safety Officer (LSO), Sarah Langille.
+All Class 3B and Class 4 lasers on a Dalhousie Univeristy campus must be registered with the LSO, Sarah Langille.

-To register a laser, a Laser Registration Form must be submitted.
+To register a laser, a Laser Registration Form [PDF - 125 KB] must be submitted.
 A Hazard Assessment Form and a Standard Operating Procedure (SOP) must accompany the registration.
-Please submit to Sarah Langille via fax, email, or interdepartmental mail.
+Please submit to the LSO via fax, email, or interdepartmental mail.